It’s almost midnight and you have to finish one more presentation for tomorrow’s early morning meeting.

-Coffee naps work through proper timing of intake, absorption, sleep and effect.
-The process starts with the caffeine being absorbed by the intestine then going to the bloodstream then travelling to the brain where it locks with brain receptors to speed up nerve cell activity.
+Coffee naps work through proper timing of intake, absorption, sleep, and effect.
+The process starts with the caffeine being absorbed by the intestine then going to the bloodstream then traveling to the brain where it locks with brain receptors to speed up nerve cell activity.

 This process takes about 20-minutes, which you can use for a power nap and wake up in time when caffeine has kicked in.

 Some studies even suggested that people can survive a 24-hour period with no proper sleep and just taking 20-minute coffee naps.

 However promising these studies’ results are, it is still important to give sleep the importance it deserves.